Last Updated on

 11. Coconut Leaf Balls.

-Coconut leaf toy is to Philippines as origami is to Japan.
+Coconut leaf toy is to the Philippines as origami is to Japan.
 Filipino kids who grew up in farms or mountainous provinces took delight in seeing their parents or grandparents as they transformed coconut leaves into toys in the shape of balls or animals.

 Related Article: 10 Amazing Facts You Probably Didn’t Know About Cebu